tuxies-wiki-team/tuxies-wiki/docs/guides/ssh-guide.md

   ```

 - **Accessing from beyond local**
   You should be able to access the server on your external machine by running the following.
-The server IP is best adquired via [Tailscale](https://tailscale.com/), but you can also open up port 22 in your router settings for a less secure approach:
+The server IP is best acquired via [Tailscale](https://tailscale.com/), but you can also open up port 22 in your router settings for a less secure approach:
   ```bash
   eval `ssh-agent`;
   ssh-add ~/.ssh/[name_for_keys]; # You defined the name a while back